Five key takeaways from the Healthcare Contact Center Times conference that signal where the industry may be heading.

 1. Collaboration Over Competition

+What struck us most was the genuine spirit of collaboration between vendors and health systems.
 Unlike other healthcare technology conferences where competitive posturing dominates conversations, HCCT felt different.
 Vendors, health system leaders, and technology partners were openly brainstorming together in roundtable sessions, sharing challenges without the usual guardedness.

-This makes sense when you consider that we're all grappling with the same fundamental question: What does the future of patient access actually look like?
+This makes sense when you consider that we're all grappling with the same fundamental question: what does the future of patient access actually look like?
 The answer isn't going to come from any single vendor or health system working in isolation.

 2. AI Expertise Is Still Developing

 Despite the AI hype cycle we're all living through, we were surprised by how much the industry is still in "learning mode" when it comes to AI and call center ecosystems.
+While nearly every attendee understood AI basics, the depth of knowledge around generative AI, agentic AI, and how these systems are built and deployed varied greatly.

-3. Importance of Getting Started Now
+3. The Importance of Getting Started Now

 Against this backdrop of rapidly developing technology, Malik Bahar from Virtua Health challenged attendees to push through organizational barriers and embrace new ways of engaging with patients.
 Working across all the channels and leveraging AI aren't just nice-to-haves; they're essential for staying relevant.

-Malik’s clear call to action was to start now.
-The organizations that engage with AI solutions today through pilots, partnerships, and iterative implementations will build the expertise and institutional knowledge that will become increasingly valuable as the technology matures.
+Malik's clear call to action was to start now.
+The organizations that engage with AI solutions today, through pilots, partnerships, and iterative implementations, will build the expertise and institutional knowledge that will become increasingly valuable as the technology matures.
 Waiting for "perfect" solutions or industry consensus may mean missing the opportunity to gain early competitive advantages.

 4. The Importance of Change Management

+One session stood out for its focus on the organizational side of technological transformation.
 Jake Harwood from Slalom and Sierra Kelly-Martinez from Renown Health delivered a masterclass in change management, highlighting that how you implement transformation is just as important as what you're implementing.

 5. Six Months Changes Everything